cajacko/writing/writing/no-voting.md

 There's got to be a pretty good reason to vote to suffer those consequences.

+- What problem is voting trying to solve
+  - Help direct the world to a better future.
+This is always possible no matter how good the world is.
+- Are we facing that problem now
+  - Can always make the world better.
+But things are pretty damn good so the problem isn't particularly large (NOTE: This becomes useful for the overall benefit part)
+- Will voting solve that problem
+  - Probably not
+    - Politicians don't do everything they say
+    - All the big parties are so similar, the future looks pretty near the same
+    - Any of the options are good
+    - Add in the metaphor about choosing between your favourite meals
+- Overall is the benefit gained worth the consequences
+  - Nope
+    - The problem isn't that large, as the worlds great
+    - Voting won't solve the problem because you can't be sure the changes you want will happen, and they're all so similar anyway
+    - The downsides are huge
+    - I can be more useful in society as a happy, productive member, than a sad sack complaining about the world

 So, how fucked is the world.
 And is it fucked enough to warrant the daily dose of sadness to vote.
 Answer: The world is awesome and keeps getting better.
 Why the hell would I vote.
 It's like choosing between your 2 favourite meals.
 (NOTE: It's not the parties that are the meals, just the state of the world after the parties have done their thing.)
 I don't particular mind which one I have, they're both great.
 So why agonise over the choice (NOTE: This metaphor is probably one of the best ways to convey my general thoughts about the issue.
 Great either way, so no point in voting until one of the options is not great.)

+ (NOTE: Go through common reasons to vote as a bonus section at end)

+NOTE: Caveat, if the world starts properly going to shit, or the difference between the big parties become huge

+NOTE: Did vote in Brexit, but that's all